STorres275/BugWave/README.md

 I want to thank all the team members for having contributed not only with technical knowledge, but also with a spirit that made the development of this game immensely fun.

 The development team:
--Bruno Rodrigues.
+- Bruno Rodrigues.
--João Araújo.
+- João Araújo.
--Raquel Nogueira.
+- Raquel Nogueira.
--Sérgio Torres.
+- Sérgio Torres.
--Rodrigo Silva.
+- Rodrigo Silva.
--Ruben Maurícion.
+- Ruben Maurícion.

 ## Project Status
 Firstly we wanted to make the game a little bit more complex with pick-up items and more levels, but the deadline didn´t allow us.
 Having said that, the game is considered finished, but with room for improvement.